W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ::: details Commentary
 (4–5) *A Course in Miracles* is simple, clear and direct in its teachings.
 It is the wrong mind that weaves the obscuring webs of complexity. c/f [T-4.III.8:1–2](/text/4-the-illusions-of-the-ego/iii-love-without-conflict/#1) (Wapnick, FCTL, p.181)

-(1–2) …specifically address how Jesus sees his (or the Holy Spirit’s) role of looking with us at the ego’s darkness… Passages like these make no real sense, and  cannot truly be understood by students *unless* they first recognise the total unreality of all they perceive and experience. c/f [T-11.V.1:1–2:3,8–9](/text/11-god-or-the-ego/v-the-dynamics-of-the-ego/#1), [T-4.III.8:1–2](/text/4-the-illusions-of-the-ego/iii-love-without-conflict/#2) (Wapnick, FCTL, p.130–131)
+(1–2) …specifically address how Jesus sees his (or the Holy Spirit’s) role of looking with us at the ego’s darkness… Passages like these make no real sense, and  cannot truly be understood by students *unless* they first recognize the total unreality of all they perceive and experience. c/f [T-11.V.1:1–2:3,8–9](/text/11-god-or-the-ego/v-the-dynamics-of-the-ego/#1), [T-4.III.8:1–2](/text/4-the-illusions-of-the-ego/iii-love-without-conflict/#2) (Wapnick, FCTL, p.130–131)
 :::
 {% endif %}